In this article, the difference between postbacks and pixels are explained.

 Q - What are Postbacks?

-A - Postbacks are events when the web page is sent to retrieve the requested information from the server-side and post the retrieved information back to the source of the request to mark the completion of an event/activity.
+A - Postbacks are events that occur when the web page is sent to retrieve the requested information from the server-side and post the retrieved information back to the source of the request to mark the completion of an event/activity.

 To sum it up it is a way where servers exchange and track information of the user’s actions on the server/web.